fricciardi/datetime2/docs/index.rst

    :noindex:

    An idealized date, with no notion of time or time zone.
-A date is defined counting the number of days elapsed from what would have been January 1:sup:`st` of year 1 on the Gregorian calendar.
+A date is defined counting the number of days elapsed from what would have been January 1\ :sup:`st` of year 1 on the Gregorian calendar.
 The only attribute of this class is:
    :attr:`day_count`.